 How do we solve it?

-You have to leave once from the starting point (odd number, blue), enter an intermediate point and exit it (no, red) and end up entering the point of arrival (odd number, green).
+You have to leave the starting point once (odd number, blue), enter an intermediate point and exit it (no, red) and end up entering the point of arrival (odd number, green).

 And where is the genius of Euler?